 If there is such a thing as a “service gene” then it must run in Reese’s family.
-Her mother is general manager of a restaurant in Little Rock, her father is operations director of an outdoor mall, and her grandmother owns a bed & breakfast.
-“I think my family likes taking care of people.”
-Reese
+Her mother is manager of a restaurant in Little Rock and her grandmother owns a bed & breakfast.
+“My family likes taking care of people.”
+Reese was 19 and attending class at the University on a full scholarship

 New York City native Annie Moser brings years of experience working in two that city’s most iconic restaurants.
 She learned her trade at Daniel, an Upper East Side establishment renowned for its contemporary French cuisine and elegant ambiance.
 It is one of the few Manhattan restaurants to have been awarded a coveted two-start Michelin rating.